Irene Tracey

 Irene Mary Carmel Tracey (born 30 October 1966) is a British neuroscientist who is Vice-Chancellor of the University of Oxford and former Warden of Merton College, Oxford.
 She is also Professor of Anaesthetic Neuroscience in the Nuffield Department of Clinical Neurosciences and formerly Pro-Vice-Chancellor (without portfolio) at the University of Oxford.
 She is a co-founder of the Oxford Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB), now the University of Oxford Centre for Integrative Neuroimaging.
 Her team’s research concerns the neuroscience of pain, specifically pain perception and analgesia as well as how anaesthetics produce altered states of consciousness.
 Her team uses multidisciplinary approaches including neuroimaging.

 Early life and education

 Tracey was born at the Radcliffe Infirmary in Oxford and educated at St. Thomas More R.C.
 Primary School and Gosford Hill School in Kidlington.
-She completed her undergraduate and graduate studies at Merton College, Oxford, in biochemistry under the supervision of Eric Newsholme and George Radda.
+She completed her undergraduate and graduate studies at the University of Oxford in biochemistry supervised by Eric Newsholme and George Radda as a student Merton College, Oxford.
 She graduated with joint-top first class degree, winning the Gibbs Prize as an undergraduate, and was a Wellcome Trust prize student and senior scholar at Merton College for her graduate work.
-Her graduate research was supervised by Jeffrey F. Dunn and investigated the use of magnetic resonance imaging methods to study disease in humans.
+Her postgraduate research was supervised by Jeffrey F. Dunn and investigated the use of magnetic resonance imaging (MRI) methods to study disease in humans.